 Evaluating Service Dog Programs and Organizations

 - Is the program a member of Assistance Dogs International (ADI)?
-Programs that are members of ADI are much more likely to be reputable and to do what they say they do.
+There are good programs that are not members of ADI and some ADI programs are better than others, but generally speaking, programs that are members of ADI are likely to be reputable and to do what they say they do.

 - Service Dog Central provides some excellent information on evaluating service dog programs and trainers.
 If you are looking to work with a program, I highly recommend starting with these articles: